arthursantana-CCR/llmtestautomation/README.md

 - `results/latest.json` has updated
 - A new row appears in Airtable

-After this first successful run, the daily schedule will activate automatically.
+After the first successful run, the daily schedule activates automatically.

 ---

 ## Where Results Are Stored

-**In Git (this repository)**, each run produces:
+**In Git**, each run produces:
 - `results/history/<timestamp>.json` — immutable run history
 - `results/latest.json` — most recent run
 - `results/latest_timestamp.txt`

-These are committed back to the repo automatically by GitHub Actions.
+These files are committed automatically by the workflow.

-**In Airtable**, each run creates one row containing: run timestamp, prompt(s), OpenAI/Claude model IDs, outputs, pass/fail status, and the GitHub run URL.
+**In Airtable**, each run creates one row containing: timestamp, model IDs, outputs, pass/fail status, token usage, and the GitHub run link.

 ---

 ## How the Pipeline Works

-1. GitHub Actions triggers on a schedule (daily).
+1. GitHub Actions triggers the workflow (daily or manual).
-2. The workflow reads `eval_config.yaml` and auto-generates `promptfooconfig.yaml`.
+2. `eval_config.yaml` is read.
-3. Promptfoo runs the eval against OpenAI and Anthropic.
+3. `build_promptfoo_config.mjs` generates `promptfooconfig.yaml`.
+4. Promptfoo executes the evaluation.
-4. Raw JSON results are written to `results/`.
+5. Raw JSON results are written to `results/`.
-5. A summary row is POSTed to Airtable.
+6. `post_to_airtable.mjs` posts a summary row to Airtable.
-6. Result files are committed back to Git.
+7. Results are committed back to Git.

 ---

 ## Scheduling

-The workflow runs on a cron schedule defined in `.github/workflows/daily-llm-eval.yml`.
+The workflow schedule is defined in `.github/workflows/daily-llm-eval.yml`.

-Default: **10:00 GMT-3 (13:00 UTC)**
+Default: **10:00 GMT-3**

-To change the schedule, edit the `cron` expression in that file.
+To change the schedule, modify the `cron` expression in that file.

 ---

-## What to Change Most Often
+## What Users Usually Change

-Most users only ever touch `eval_config.yaml`:

-- `cases` — prompts and expected outputs
-- `openai_model` / `anthropic_model` — model versions
-- `temperature` / `max_tokens` — generation parameters
+Most users only modify `eval_config.yaml`.
+Common edits include: prompts or student texts, expected assertions, models under test, and generation parameters.

-Everything else is infrastructure.
+Everything else in the repository is infrastructure.